 Are athletic therapists or kinesiologists regulated health professions?

 For the most part no, neither is regulated with one exception, the College of Kinesiologists of Ontario.
 Outside of Ontario, kinesiologists and athletic therapists rely on their local member associations for their scope of practice and ethical guidelines, as well as to handle complaints from the public.

 No, neither profession can diagnose, but provide assessments and treatment plans instead.
 Diagnosis is the responsibility of doctors of medicine, chiropractors and physiotherapists.

 Which is better?

-Whether you’re seeking rehab or conditioning in a sports setting, if you’re dealing with a health condition such as chronic pain, or you’re in need of an ergonomic assessment, a kinesiologist will be able to help.
-Kinesiology has a broader scope than athletic therapy, so a kinesiologist would be better suited for you if you have a health condition, postural issues, general health goal like getting stronger or any type of injury.
+If you’re seeking rehab or conditioning in a sports setting, or if you’re dealing with a health condition such as chronic pain, or you’re in need of an ergonomic assessment, a kinesiologist will be able to help.
+Kinesiology generally have a broader scope than athletic therapy, so a kinesiologist would be better suited for you if you have a health condition, postural issues, general health goal like getting stronger or any type of injury.

 Kinesiologists work to improve all human movement and function through training or rehab, while athletic therapists specialize in the treatment of injuries related to sport and exercise.
 Both professions require a university degree as well as certification from a professional organization.
-While there is some overlap between the two fields, you can generally think of athletic therapists as specialized kinesiologists.
+While there is some overlap between the two fields, each has it's place in an athletic environment.